MarcarianS/cs1440-marcarian-shelby-assn4/doc/Smells.md

     global i
 ```
 * Why: global variables
-* Remedy: make them into parameters, i is never defined?
+* Remedy: make them into parameters, i is never defined used so delete it

 * Where: mbrot fractal line 50
 * Copy:``` global TWO